How to design and implement a vehicle wash bay

 Step 2: Inground services check

-We determine if any pipes or cables are installed underground at the proposed site, which may impact on construction.
-Sites may be moved or reconfigured as a result of this step.
+We determine if any pipes or cables are installed underground at the proposed site, which may impact construction.
+As a result of this step, sites may be moved or reconfigured.

 Step 3: Water availability check

-We assess the water flow and pressure requirements based on the expected volume of vehicles.
-Consideration is also given to future expansion of the business.
-Roofed vehicle wash down bays have the potential for rainwater harvesting, which may also be evaluated at this point in addition to the potential for recycling.
+We assess the water flow and pressure requirements based on the expected volume of vehicles and consider future business expansion.
+Roofed vehicle washdown bays have the potential for rainwater harvesting, which may also be evaluated at this point, in addition to the potential for recycling.

 Step 4: Discharge point check

-This a key step in terms of compliance.
-Negotiations with local water authorities will clarify pre-treatment requirements and location of a discharge sewer.
+This is a key step in terms of compliance.
+Negotiations with local water authorities will clarify pre-treatment requirements and the location of a discharge sewer.

 Step 5: Stormwater point check

-This a critical step for unroofed wash bays.
-It is important to make provisions for large volumes of rainwater so that the pre-treatment system and wastewater system are not overloaded.
-First flush diversion enables wash bays to capture potential contaminated water but allow for clean water to flow to stormwater sewers.
+This is a critical step for unroofed wash bays.
+Provisions must be made for large volumes of rainwater so that the pre-treatment system and wastewater system are not overloaded.
+First flush diversion enables wash bays to capture potentially contaminated water but allows clean water to flow to stormwater sewers.

 Step 6: Bureau of Meteorology data check